The Authoritarian Personality: Institutional context

-Theodor Adorno and a team of researchersElse Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanfordworking at University of California, Berkeley, produced The Authoritarian Personality as part of the "Studies in Prejudice" series sponsored by the American Jewish Committee's Department of Scientific Research.
+Theodor Adorno and a team of researchers Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford working at University of California, Berkeley, produced The Authoritarian Personality as part of the "Studies in Prejudice" series sponsored by the American Jewish Committee's Department of Scientific Research.
 From 1936 to 1945, American social scientists conducted over 400 surveys on antisemitism as part of a larger goal of fortifying democracy in the United States against fascism.
 In 1943, the Jewish Labor Committee (JLC) initiated a comprehensive study of the prevalence of antisemitism among American workers.
 Max Horkheimer, from the Institute of Social Research in Frankfurt, and Adorno, conducted the research for these studies.
 Starting in 1944, the exiled Institute was hired by the JLC to conduct a study led by Leo Löwenthal and others, with assistance from Adorno.
 Their 1500-page report based on empirical data on "Antisemitism among American Labor", found that American workers held strong antisemitic tendencies and were drawn to fascism.
 This labor study, which was never published, has been identified by some scholars as the "conduit" between Adorno and Horkheimer's Dialectic of Enlightenment and The Authoritarian Personality.

 The research was conducted during and after World War II and the Holocaust the genocide of European Jews by Adolf Hitler's National Socialist regime a period when significant concerns about the origins of fascism and authoritarianism had been raised.
 Adorno had been a member of the "Frankfurt School", a group of philosophers and Marxist theorists who fled Germany when Hitler shut down their Institute for Social Research.
 Adorno et al. hoped to identify and measure factors that were believed to contribute to antisemitic and fascist traits.

 Sources and influences

 The Authoritarian Personality was based in part on earlier Frankfurt School analyses undertaken in Germany, but with a few key changes.
 First, their Marxist and radical roots were downplayed.
-For example, the earlier "authoritarian personality/revolutionary personality" axis was changed to an "authoritarian personality/democratic personality" axis in America.
+For example, the earlier "authoritarian personality / revolutionary personality" axis was changed to an "authoritarian personality / democratic personality" axis in America.
 Thus, values and behaviors earlier associated with revolutionary Marxism were now associated with support for democracy.
 Second, the book abandoned and/or modified traditional Marxist sociological and economic explanations for human behavior in favor of psychological explanations, earning scorn from more orthodox Marxists.